These Sausage and Peppers Sloppy Joes are some serious comfort food! They’re super easy to make, all you’ll need is just 25 minutes!

 - In a large, deep skillet over medium heat cook the sausage until browned and completely cooked through, 7-10 minutes.
 Remove from the skillet and drain on a paper towel-lined plate.
 Do not turn off the heat.

 - To the same skillet add the olive oil and heat until shimmering.
-Add the bell pepper and onions and cook until the bell peppers are softened and the onions are browned, about 5-6 minutes.
-Add the garlic and cook until fragrant, about 1 minute.
+Add the bell pepper and onions and cook until the bell peppers are softened and the onions are browned about 5-6 minutes.
+Next, add the garlic and cook until fragrant, about 1 minute.

-- Add the sausage back to the pan and the marinara sauce.
-Cook until the mixture is heated through and the sauce is reduced a little, about 5 minutes.
+- Add the sausage back to the pan and the marinara sauce, and cook until the mixture is heated through and the sauce is reduced a little, about 5 minutes.
 Remove mixture from the heat and add the basil.
 Spoon over split ciabatta rolls, sprinkle with mozzarella cheese and serve immediately.